How A Regular Scalp Conditioning Routine Can Level-Up Your Hair Game for Good

 Use alcohols

 Think you can double up your leave-in conditioner as a scalp conditioner?
-Best to think twice on that one, since most leave-in conditioners are made with ingredients like Cetyl Alcohol to help the formula evaporate.
-Alcohols are notorious for further dry out your strands, and most your definitely scalp, too.
+Best to think twice on that one, since most leave-in conditioners are made with ingredients like cetyl alcohol to help the formula evaporate.
+Alcohols are notorious for drying out your strands, and most definitely your scalp, too.
 Instead of alcohols, look for conditioners with purifying essential oils that help balance the emollients and moisturizing agents in the formula.

 DO: